Backup command

 . . .

-Restarting the Serivces:
+Restarting the Services:

-Once Everything done, if required we can restart the system to check whether postgresql service will run after booting.
+# systemctl daemon-reload# systemctl restart postgresql-14Once Everything is done, if required, we can restart the system to check whether postgresql service will run after booting.

 Removing the old Data Directory:

-Once Everything up and running, we can remove the old data directory if required to release the storage.
+Once Everything is up and running, we can remove the old data directory if required to release the storage.

 # rm -rf var/lib/pgsql/14/data